-The Company provides a range of strategic advisory, capital markets advisory, restructuring and special situations and shareholder advisory services to corporations, financial sponsors, institutional investors and governments around the world.
+The Company provides a range of strategic advisory, shareholder advisory, capital markets advisory, and restructuring and special situations services to corporations, financial sponsors, institutional investors and governments around the world.
 In conjunction with providing restructuring advice, the Company may also assist with raising various forms of financing, including debt and equity.
-Secondary advisory services include providing GP solutions and investing solutions to clients seeking portfolio liquidity, unfunded commitment relief and investments in secondary markets.
-The Company's fund placement services primarily serve alternative investment strategies, including private equity, real estate, hedge funds and private credit.
+Private capital solutions services include providing General Partner solutions and investing solutions to clients seeking portfolio liquidity, unfunded commitment relief and investments in secondary markets.
+The Company's fund placement services primarily serve a diverse range of investment strategies, including private equity, alternative credit/hedge funds, and real estate.
+The Company advises on all aspects of the fundraising process including competitive positioning and market assessment, marketing materials and related documentation including partnership terms and conditions most prevalent in the current environment.
 The Company also provides public and private placement fundraising services to corporate clients.